SniperWCW/creality_assistant/README.md

 # Creality Assistant (HACS Integration)

-**Creality Assistant** is a custom Home Assistant integration available via HACS that connects to your Creality 3D printer over a WebSocket connection.
+**Creality Assistant** is a custom Home Assistant integration available via HACS that connects to your Creality K2 Plus 3D printer over a WebSocket connection.
 It dynamically creates and updates sensor entities based on data received from the printer. **Please note:** This integration is in early development and is currently only being tested on the Creality K2.
 It is recommended not to use it in production environments.

 ## Features